Biomimetics

 Biomimetics or biomimicry is the emulation of the models, systems, and elements of nature for the purpose of solving complex human problems.
 The terms "biomimetics" and "biomimicry" are derived from βίος (bios), life, and μίμησις (mīmēsis), imitation, from μιμεῖσθαι (mīmeisthai), to imitate, from μῖμος (mimos), actor.
 A closely related field is bionics.

-Living organisms have evolved well-adapted structures and materials over geological time through natural selection.
-Biomimetics has given rise to new technologies inspired by biological solutions at macro and nanoscales.
-Humans have looked at nature for answers to problems throughout their existence.
+The Theory of Evolution is a feature of biological systems for over 3.8 billion years according to observed life appearance estimations.
+Theoretically evolving species with high performance using commonly found materials.
+Surfaces of solids interact with other surfaces and the environment and derive the properties of materials.
+Biological materials are highly organized from the molecular to the nano-, micro-, and macroscales, often in a hierarchical manner with intricate nanoarchitecture that ultimately makes up a myriad of different functional elements.
+Properties of materials and surfaces result from a complex interplay between surface structure and morphology and physical and chemical properties.
+Many materials, surfaces, and objects in general provide multifunctionality.

+Various materials, structures, and devices have been fabricated for commercial interest by engineers, material scientists, chemists, and biologists, and for beauty, structure, and design by artists and architects.
 Nature has solved engineering problems such as self-healing abilities, environmental exposure tolerance and resistance, hydrophobicity, self-assembly, and harnessing solar energy.
+Economic impact of bioinspired materials and surfaces is significant, on the order of several hundred billion dollars per year worldwide.

 History

-One of the early examples of biomimicry was the study of birds to enable human flight.
-Although never successful in creating a "flying machine", Leonardo da Vinci (1452–1519) was a keen observer of the anatomy and flight of birds, and made numerous notes and sketches on his observations as well as sketches of "flying machines".
+One of the early examples of biomimicry was the study of birds and bats to enable human flight.
+Although never successful in creating a "flying machine", Leonardo da Vinci (1452–1519) was a keen observer of the anatomy and flight of aves and mammals, and made numerous notes and sketches on his observations as well as sketches of "flying machines".
 The Wright Brothers, who succeeded in flying the first heavier-than-air aircraft in 1903, allegedly derived inspiration from observations of pigeons in flight.

-During the 1950s the American biophysicist and polymath Otto Schmitt developed the concept of "biomimetics".
-During his doctoral research he developed the Schmitt trigger by studying the nerves in squid, attempting to engineer a device that replicated the biological system of nerve propagation.
+During the 1950s, the American biophysicist and polymath Otto Schmitt developed the concept of "biomimetics".
+During his doctoral research, he developed the Schmitt trigger by studying the nerves in squid, attempting to engineer a device that replicated the biological system of nerve propagation.
 He continued to focus on devices that mimic natural systems and by 1957 he had perceived a converse to the standard view of biophysics at that time, a view he would come to call biomimetics.